How Trump's efforts to help Tesla could hurt it

 Donald Trump's efforts to help Tesla could end up hurting it.

-“Tesla is becoming a political symbol of Trump and DOGE, and that is a bad thing for the brand,” said Wedbush Securities financial analyst Dan Ives.
+“Tesla is becoming a political symbol of Trump and DOGE, and that is a bad thing for the brand,” said Wedbush Securities financial analyst Dan Ives, referring to the advisory group in charge of cutting government spending.
 “You think it's helping, but it's actually hurting.”

 In an overnight post on his Truth Social platform, Trump said Musk is “putting it on the line” to help the country.
 Trump claimed in the post that “Radical Left Lunatics” were attempting to “illegally and collusively boycott Tesla, one of the World’s great automakers, and Elon’s ’baby.”

 Trump's message came after one of the worst single day sell-offs in Tesla's history.
-The stock was up in midday trading Tuesday, rising 3%.
+The stock was up in afternoon trading Tuesday, rising nearly 5%.

 In a message on X, Musk expressed confidence, writing that the stock “will be fine long-term.”